igor-baiborodine/campsite-booking/README.md

 * Provide an end point for reserving the campsite.
 The user will provide his/her email & full name at the time of reserving the campsite along with intended arrival date and departure date.
 Return a unique booking identifier back to the caller if the reservation is successful.
 * The unique booking identifier can be used to modify or cancel the reservation later on.
-Provide appropriate end point(s) to allow modification/cancellation of an existing reservation
+Provide appropriate end point(s) to allow modification/cancellation of an existing reservation.
 * Due to the popularity of the campsite, there is a high likelihood of multiple users attempting to reserve the campsite for the same/overlapping date(s).
 Demonstrate with appropriate test cases that the system can gracefully handle concurrent requests to reserve the campsite.
 * Provide appropriate error messages to the caller to indicate the error cases.
 * The system should be able to handle large volume of requests for getting the campsite availability.
-* There are no restrictions on how reservations are stored as as long as system constraints are not violated.
+* There are no restrictions on how reservations are stored as long as system constraints are not violated.

 ### Running Project
 * Default active profile: **h2**